dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 Don't confuse:
-* map.compute - take key, and function with key/value (key is that you provided as first param) - where you put your logic - it's good to use when value creation is time-consuming and you don't want to create it for each key
+* map.compute - take key, and function with key/value (key is that you provided as first param) - where you put your logic - it's good to use when value creation is time-consuming, and you don't want to create it for each key
 * map.merge - take key,value and function with oldValue/value (same value as you provided as second param) - where you put merging logic.
 May not be ideal when creating value is resource-consuming.
 Because here, compare to `compute` you have to create value for each key, which may not be desired.
 When your value is `ArrayList`, you want to create it only once, and then add something to it, but here with `merge` you are forced to create `new ArrayList` each time you call it.
+It's good for simple accumulation, because it avoids boilerplate and allows to write concise code with method reference.
 * create custom `Map` and add new `merge` with `Supplier`.
 In this case your value would be called only once.
 Also, if you create custom `ArrayList` where you have chainable methods, that return reference on the object you can do your lambda in one-line of code - this is because methods in original `ArrayList` are not chainable, for example `add` returns `boolean`.
 So if you create 2 custom classes you can achieve `merge` in one line, but it too complex, so better to use collectors - they will do all the job with one single line.
 * Collectors.groupingBy - ideal solution, where actual computation logic is hidden behind, and you have nice one-line functional programming solution to transform your original list of objects into custom map.
 It combines both of 2 words, it would create `ArrayList` only 3 times, each time for new unique key (not 5 times like with `merge` function), and it is really nice and beautiful solution.
 ```java